chao-tic/chao-tic.github.io/_drafts/tls.markdown

 main_tls_var = *(dtv[tls_index.ti_module].pointer + tls_index.ti_offset);
 ```

-One property of this static TLS and DTV configuration is that any _static_ TLS variable in a particular thread is reachable _either_ via the thread's DTV `dtv[ti_module].pointer + ti_offset`, or by a negative offset from the TCB (e.g. `mov %fs:0xffffffffffxxxxxx %eax`, where `0xffffffffffxxxxxx` is the negative offset).
+One property of this static TLS and DTV configuration is that any variable in _static TLS_ in a particular thread is reachable _either_ via the thread's DTV `dtv[ti_module].pointer + ti_offset`, or by a negative offset from the TCB (e.g. `mov %fs:0xffffffffffxxxxxx %eax`, where `0xffffffffffxxxxxx` is the negative offset).

 It's important to note that using DTV `dtv[ti_module].pointer + ti_offset` is the most general way to access TLS variables regardless if the variables reside in _static_ TLS or _dynamic_ TLS.
 We will see why this is relevant later.

 ## The Initialisation of DTV and static TLS

-So far we've journeyed from assembly, to kernel, and to dynamic linker, we've covered a lot of ground, and it looks like we are getting closer to the understanding of the weird `mov` instruction, but the questions still remains: how is the static TLS constructed, and where does the -4 or 0xfffffffffffffffc come from?
+So far we've journeyed from assembly, to kernel, and to dynamic linker, we've covered a lot of ground, and it looks like we are getting closer to the understanding of the weird `mov` instruction, but the questions still remain: how is the static TLS constructed, and where does the -4 or 0xfffffffffffffffc come from?

 We'll explore the static TLS now and find out what the fuzz is all about the -4.

 As part of its bookkeeping, the dynamic linker maintains an (intrusive) link list [`link_map`](https://sourceware.org/git/?p=glibc.git;a=blob;f=include/link.h;h=5924594548e7ef820595217e7714f7994c533ec1;hb=437faa9675dd916ac7b239d4584b932a11fbb984#l83), which keeps track of all the loaded modules and their metadata.

-After the linker is done mapping the modules into the program's address space, it would call [`init_tls`](https://sourceware.org/git/?p=glibc.git;a=blob;f=elf/rtld.c;h=1b0c74739f967093d26f5867b9b9d552d8b1ad00;hb=437faa9675dd916ac7b239d4584b932a11fbb984#l681), where it would use the `link_map` to fill in the information for `dl_tls_dtv_slotinfo_list`, another global linked list that contains the metadata for modules that make use of TLS variables.
+After the linker is done mapping the modules into the program's address space, it would call [`init_tls`](https://sourceware.org/git/?p=glibc.git;a=blob;f=elf/rtld.c;h=1b0c74739f967093d26f5867b9b9d552d8b1ad00;hb=437faa9675dd916ac7b239d4584b932a11fbb984#l681), where it would use the `link_map` to [fill in](https://sourceware.org/git/?p=glibc.git;a=blob;f=elf/rtld.c;h=1b0c74739f967093d26f5867b9b9d552d8b1ad00;hb=437faa9675dd916ac7b239d4584b932a11fbb984#l715) the information for `dl_tls_dtv_slotinfo_list`; another global linked list that contains the metadata for modules that make use of TLS.
 It then proceeds to call `_dl_determine_tlsoffset`, which lets each loaded module [know](https://sourceware.org/git/?p=glibc.git;a=blob;f=elf/dl-tls.c;h=c87caf13d6a97ba4981c5ddaba2ecec21f4753b0;hb=437faa9675dd916ac7b239d4584b932a11fbb984#l243) at what [offset](https://sourceware.org/git/?p=glibc.git;a=blob;f=include/link.h;h=5924594548e7ef820595217e7714f7994c533ec1;hb=437faa9675dd916ac7b239d4584b932a11fbb984#l308) (`l_tls_offset`) in the static TLS it should place the module's TLS block.
 Later on the function calls `_dl_allocate_tls_storage` to allocate (but not initialise) the static TLS and DTV.

 Further along in the dynamic linker setup process, `_dl_allocate_tls_init` will be called to finally initialise the static TLS and DTV for the main thread.